Zigelzi/oiva/Docs/Design.md

 6. You might need to deliver multiple scooters to parking spot
 7. Scooters can be behind buildings or structures
 8. Scooters can be hidden in hideouts
+9. You can't walk over street
+10. You can't move walls
+11. You can't move objects